-Getting the most out of your conference call is a learned skill – and one we’ve got plenty of tips on.
-But one of the most important things to get right straight off is the way you say hello.
+Getting the most out of your conference call is a learned skill – But one of the most important things to get right straight off is the way you say hello.
 Without the visual and physical cues like smiling, shaking hands or eye contact to fall back on, you’ll have to rethink the way in which you come across when introducing yourself.
 Follow our list of must-do’s and you won’t go wrong.

 ‘Hi, I’m Jane!’ might work when you’re greeting people face-to-face, but on a conference call, it doesn’t quite work the same.
 It may feel awkward, but you should always fill in a few of the gaps if you’re talking to people outside your company.
 You should introduce yourself and your job role or relation to the topic of the call.
 For example, ‘Hi, I’m Jane Smith, Marketing Director at Fictional Company,’ or ‘Hi, I’m John and I’ll be leading this project.’
 This way, people can put you in context of why you’re on the call.